SchlenkR/FsHttp/README.md

 Building
 --------

+**.Net SDK:**

-You need to have the latest .Net 5 SDK installed.
+You need to have the latest .Net SDK installed, which is specified in `./global.json`.

-### Building binaries, publish, and test
+**Build Tasks**

-There is a F# script that can be used to perform several build tasks from command line.
-It can be executed in this way:
+There is a F# build script (`./build.fsx`) that can be used to perform several build tasks from command line.

-`PS> dotnet fsi .\build.fsx [task]`

-Common tasks are:

-* build
-* test
-* publish

-### Building the documentation

-The documentation in `./docs` is auto-generated from the files in `./src/Docu`.
-In order to build them, run:

-`PS> .\docu.ps1`
+For common tasks, there are powershell files located in the repo root:

+* `./test.ps1`: Runs all tests (sources in `./src/Tests`).
+* `./docu.ps1`: Rebuilds the FsHttp documentation site (sources in `./src/docs`; output goes to `./docs`).
+* `./docu-watch.ps1`: Run it if you are working on the documentation sources, and want to see the result in a browser.
+* `./publish.ps1`: Publishes all packages (FsHttp and it's integration packages for Newtonsoft and FSharp.Data) to NuGet.
+  * Always have a look at `./src/Directory.Build.props` and keep the file up-to-date.

 Credits
 -------

-Parts of the code is taken from the [HTTP utilities of FSharp.Data](https://fsprojects.github.io/FSharp.Data/library/Http.html).
+* Parts of the code is taken from the [HTTP utilities of FSharp.Data](https://fsprojects.github.io/FSharp.Data/library/Http.html).
+* Credits to all critics, supporters, contributors, promoters, users, and friends.